OUR SERVICES

 COLLOID NODULES

 These are benign nodules made up of thyroid tissue that has become enlarged.
 They can be single or multiple and can sometimes become very large.
-They can generally be diagnosed on needle biopsy and often patients can be reassured however surgery can be necessary if the nodule becomes large and causes compressive symptoms or if they cause cosmetic deformity.
-Sometimes the nodules can be overactive and can cause hyperthyroidism these will change the thyroid blood tests and will appear “hot” on scintiscan.
+They can generally be diagnosed on needle biopsy; however, sometimes they can look similar to thyroid cancers on FNA, and surgical removal may be recommended.
+Surgery or RFA may also also necessary if the nodule becomes large and causes compressive symptoms or if they cause cosmetic deformity.
+Sometimes the nodules can be overactive; these will appear ‘hot’ on scintiscan and can cause hyperthyroidism.

 THYROID TUMOURS